 The District has studied these upcoming pronouncements and is not anticipating any material impacts to the financial statements as presented.

-18. SUBSEQUENT EVENTS
+16. SUBSEQUENT EVENTS

-The District has evaluated subsequent events occurring after the Statement of Net Position through the date of October 10, 2018 which is the date the financial statements were available to be issued, noting no matters requiring further consideration.
+The District has evaluated subsequent events occurring after the Statement of Net Position through the date of October 10, 2019 which is the date the financial statements were available to be issued, noting the following: